TaTo30/vue-pdf/docs/guide/introduction.md

 > Promise.withResolvers is not a function

-That throws because `Promise.withResolvers` is a relative "new feature" of JavaScript's Promises, even if almost all browsers [support it](https://caniuse.com/?search=withResolvers), in NodeJS this feature was fully included on version v22 as a base feature.
-To solve this issue consider updating node version if you are currently using a lower one.
+This happens because `Promise.withResolvers` is a relatively new Promise feature in JavaScript.
+Even though almost all browsers [support it](https://caniuse.com/?search=withResolvers), Node.js included it as a baseline feature in v22.
+To solve this issue, update Node.js if you are using an older version.

 ### Top-level await is not available in the configured target environment <badge type="tip" text="+v1.10" vertical="middle" />